-- The cost for full-credit courses range from $99 to $199.
+- The cost for full-credit courses ranges from $125 to $375.
 This is far below what most other colleges charge for online courses.

 - We keep our prices extremely low because we do not want the costs to be a burden to any of our students.

 - We are only able to provide these courses at such low prices because of the sacrificial financial giving of believers who donate to this division of Ariel.

 - You will see specific course prices in the “Catalog” item on the navigation bar.

 We are a new school and are not currently seeking accreditation.
 Our focus now is to develop our courses and program in ways well-pleasing to God so that we are fully aligned with His Word and His will.
 If at some point the Lord wants us to seek accreditation then of course we will do that.
 If you need a degree from an accredited college for work/employment, or for ordination from a denomination, or to transfer credits to another college, or to apply to another college/seminary, then you would need a degree from an accredited college, so ACB-MJS would not be the right choice in such cases.

 LIST OF ACB-MJS COURSES:

 CURRENT AND PLANNED

 Click the arrows to the left of each of the eight headings below (A-H) for the listings of the courses under each discipline.

 - Academic Foundations: Introduction to college-level writing skills, academic/theological reading methods, evaluating arguments and truth claims, and academic research methods (1 credit) (FND 101)*